nathanhoad/godot_dialogue_manager/docs/FAQ.md

 You can [ask on my Discord](https://nathanhoad.net/discord), [ask me on Mastodon](https://mastodon.social/@nathanhoad), or [open a discussion on GitHub](https://github.com/nathanhoad/godot_dialogue_manager/discussions).

-If you run into something that you think might be a bug then you can [open an issue](https://github.com/nathanhoad/godot_dialogue_manager/issues) (make sure to include your Godot version and Dialogue Manager version).
+If you run into something that you think might be a bug, you can [open an issue](https://github.com/nathanhoad/godot_dialogue_manager/issues) (make sure to include your Godot version and Dialogue Manager version).

 ## How can I support this project?

 There are a few ways you can support the development of Dialogue Manager.
 You can [become a patron on Patreon](https://patreon.com/nathanhoad) or [sponser me on GitHub](https://github.com/sponsors/nathanhoad).

-If you're not in a position to do either of those things then you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad).
+If you're not in a position to do either of those things, you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad).

 ## How do I stop my player from moving while dialogue is showing?

 One of the most common causes is that you've implemented player movement inside `_process` instead of in `_unhandled_input`.

-For more of a guide then check out the code for my [beginner dialogue example project](https://github.com/nathanhoad/beginner_godot4_dialogue/blob/finished/characters/coco/coco.gd#L17) and [the video that goes with it](https://youtu.be/UhPFk8FSbd8).
+For more of a guide, check out the code for my [beginner dialogue example project](https://github.com/nathanhoad/beginner_godot4_dialogue/blob/finished/characters/coco/coco.gd#L17) and [the video that goes with it](https://youtu.be/UhPFk8FSbd8).

 ## How do I detect when dialogue has finished?